Nonsen-Production/Free-Nodelink-List/README.md

 4. Always append your node entry to the bottom of the list to preserve ordering and history.

 All submitted nodes may be reviewed to ensure they meet basic quality and availability standards.

+## Host your own NodeLink
+Plese check the [Nodelink](https://nodelink.js.org) section for more information.

 ---